 Hughes Hubbard on July 7 confirmed it had laid off an undisclosed number of associates and staff to weather the pandemic.

 Husch Blackwell confirmed to Law360 on April 15 that the 600-attorney firm has cut equity partners' monthly draws by 15% of base compensation and that equity partner holdbacks have been increased.
 All of Husch Blackwell's managing directors and C-level executives have voluntarily taken a 10% cut in salary.
-On April 23 the firm announced fixed-income partners will also see a 10% pay cut and the firm said it had laid off and furloughed an unspecified number of attorneys and staff, transitioned some employees to early retirement and reduced salary and hours for others.
+On April 23, the firm said fixed-income partners will also see a 10% pay cut and the firm said it had laid off and furloughed an unspecified number of attorneys and staff, transitioned some employees to early retirement and reduced salary and hours for others.
 The measures affected less than 10% of the firm.
-On April 23, the firm also announced that it had split its 2020 summer associate class into two groups, and each group will participate in a five-week program over consecutive five-week periods beginning in mid-June.
+On April 23, the firm also announced it had split its 2020 summer associate class into two groups, and each group will participate in a five-week program over consecutive five-week periods beginning in mid-June.
+On Aug.
+27, the firm said it had paid out a special associate performance bonus that it previously intended to postpone until 2021.
+Associates had not seen a cut in their pay as part of the austerity measures.

 Ice Miller laid off more than 10 attorneys by the end of June who had originally been furloughed in the spring, sources told Law360 in July.